socian-ai/socian-bangla-romanized-sentiment-dataset-unlabeled/readme.md

 ### How To Get The Full Version
 If you need the full version, we can arrange a way to send the dataset to you.
-Please email at <contact@socian.xyz>
+Please email at <contact@socian.ai>
 ### License
 The corpus is licensed under GNU GPLv3, making it very easy to anyone to use the data for any purpose.